 Recreation Therapy Degrees by Degree Level

 Recreation therapists plan and implement sports and recreational activities that assist with the rehabilitation of physically, mentally, and socially disabled people.
-Prospective recreation therapists can pursue a degree in either recreation therapy or therapeutic recreation.
-While associate's degrees are available, bachelor's degrees are standard for certification and most careers.
-Master's degrees in recreation therapy are also available.
+Programs in recreation therapy or therapeutic recreation are available at the associate's, bachelor's and master's degree levels.

 Associate's Degree in Recreation Therapy